 The source code for the sample application is available as part of the tutorial at the end of this document.

-The example application is modeled after the backend service component found in many Internet-of-Things (IoT) deployments—devices first register with the service and then begin reporting metrics or sensor readings, while also periodically re-registering with the service.
+The example application is modeled after the backend service component found in many IoT deployments—devices first register with the service and then begin reporting metrics or sensor readings, while also periodically re-registering with the service.

 The following diagram shows a common backend service component interaction.